 Now, those last two sentences hardly sum up Anthroposophy!
 But it is impossible to sum up 350 books in two sentences!
 Yet from these two sentences alone, one can begin to see how problematic Anthroposophy is for the Church.
 It goes much further!
 For, speaking very loosely, Steiner’s view of Jesus Christ appears Nestorian.
 But addressing the vast problems presented by Anthroposophy is far, far beyond our present scope.

 Right now, our point is that Valentin Tomberg renounced his youthful Anthroposophical writings—specifically requesting that they not be republished—because he no longer believed in so-called ‘Spiritual Science’ instead of the Church.

 However, Tomberg’s youthful work has been republished and that is one factor among many more (too many to enter into here) that breeds confusion.

 Recently experiencing this serious problem, in various corners of my personal life, I also feel it right, after intense prayer and reflection, to act.
 Thus, I trust my conscience calls me to speak.

 I am therefore posting two major entries concerning Tomberg – the second features a private letter I wrote long ago about Steiner and Tomberg, now made public for the first time.

 Between these two entries, I also hope to suggest something of my own painful journey from Anthroposophy to Catholicism.
 Indeed, it took years of concentrated inner work to extricate myself from it.
-The great confusion surrounding Tomberg did not help.
+The great confusion surrounding Tomberg did not help me.

 In my view, there are those who are on a same or similar path.
-This is largely why I am publishing this entry (and the following one).
+This is largely why I publish this entry (and the following one).